Barbecue season is in full swing. To stay healthy and safe while dining outdoors, consider these tips.

 Place the vegetables on kabobs, or wrap them in a greased square of aluminum foil, sprinkle with your choice of seasonings, and spray the kabobs with a little olive oil cooking spray.
 Grill for about 30 minutes over low heat.

 Have a little more time?
 Marinate your vegetables for about an hour before putting them on the grill.
 They’ll caramelize better, which brings out more flavor.

 Keep safety in mind

-There's may be a lot going on during your barbecue, so it can be easy for grilling safety to go off track.
-You may be entertaining friends and family, cooking on the grill, and putting the finishing touches on some healthy side dishes.
+It can be easy to get distracted when you're cooking on the grill and putting the finishing touches on some healthy side dishes.

 Keep your distanceThe grill should be at least two feet away from your house siding and any outdoor equipment that may easily catch fire, like a swing set or shed.

 Use a thermometerIt's the number-one tool you should use when grilling because color isn't always an accurate measure.
 Meat should be cooked to a safe internal temperature External Site to destroy harmful bacteria.

 Cleanliness is keyWait to work with food until you've properly washed your hands.
 You should also thoroughly wash your produce before serving or cooking.

 Beware of leftoversCooked or raw meats, even salads, shouldn't be left out at room temperature for more than two hours.